Roger Rabbit's Car Toon Spin: Queue and ride

 Guests board a yellow Toon cab named Lenny the Cab, the twin cousin of Benny the Cab.
 Each cab seats two people, and the cabs are dispatched in groups of two.
 Once the traffic light in the loading area changes to green, the cabs leave the loading area.
 The ride begins with Stupid, Greasy and Wheezy dumping barrels of Dip into the streets, sending Roger Rabbit and Benny spinning out of control, and the guests' cab drives into the Dip as well.
 At this point, the steering wheel of the cab becomes active, and the cab can then spin around, much like Mad Tea Party in Fantasyland.
 Nearby, Smart Guy has tied up Jessica and placed her in the trunk of his car. (in U.S. version, there are barrels of Dip in the trunk of Smart Guy's car that he is dumping onto the street.
 Jessica is dressed in a detective's trench coat and fedora, standing behind Smart Guy with her arm held forward, directing the weasels to stop dumping Dip).

 The cabs then crash through the Bullina China Shoppe run by a bull, who is trying to protect some of his stock.
 Upon exiting the shop, the cars travel down Spin Street, where Toon fire hydrants, telephone poles, mailboxes, and streetlights laugh and dance around.

 Next, the cabs enter the Toontown Power House, where they pass a furnace with an abstract face and encounter Roger having an electricity fight with Psycho.
 Passing through a series of explosions, the cabs "fall down" from Toon skyscrapers.
-Heading closer to street level past a group of stairs, Roger promises to fix things.
+As the cabs head closer to street level past a group of stairs, Roger promises to fix things.

-The cabs then enter the Gag Factory, going past various jokes and gags, and a weasel named Sleazy holds a large metal gate open for the cabs.
+The cabs then enter the Gag Factory, going past various jokes and gags, and a weasel named Sleazy holds a large crate lid open for the cabs.
 Jessica manages to free herself and assaults Greasy and Wheezy with a mallet.
 (In the U.S. version, Jessica assaults Greasy and Wheezy using a mallet from her "anti-weasel equipment" bag).
 Stupid then tries to drop a safe onto the cabs.
 Just as the Dip Machine (operated by Smart Guy) is about to Dip the cabs, they narrowly escape and Roger saves the guests by stretching his arm out and using a portable hole to allow the cabs to return safely to the Toontown Cab Company, going through a cartoon "The End" title card to return to the loading area.